 - As flannels when you stay away in a hotel and forget to bring one (again, speaking from experience)

 - As a picnic blanket for cuddly toys

 - Dusting and Polishing (when no longer needed for baby uses!)

 - Cut into smaller squares as facial wash clothes sd they’re perfect to use with exfoliators!

 The prettiest and softest muslins in my collection are also the largest, and are from Babymoov!
 They come in a few different designs, I chose ‘Dream’ with colourful feathers and dream catchers on, and also ‘Rock’ with music notes and guitars splattered all over!

 The are so much softer than their counterparts (my others are from Boots and various supermarkets and feel a bit rough to the touch) but these get even softer after washing, don’t shrink in size like the others do and even have a hanging loop for easy drying/storage!

 The gift set comes with one large (80x80cm) and two smaller (60x60cm) in a lovely box which would be perfect as a new baby gift!
-You can check out all the designs here.
 The set of three only costs £20, which is a great price for three high quality, larger than average muslins, one that’s blanket sized!
 Plus you get Babymoovs lifetime guarantee!

 We are testing out various products from Babymoov this year, here’s my intro post to find out more!